 How Long Can I Keep My Cooked Ground Beef in the Fridge?

-Cooled properly and stored in an airtight container, your cooked ground beef can last up to 4 days in your fridge.
-This means that if you prepare this on a weekend, you can safely have your cooked ground beef all through the middle of the week.
+Appropriately cooled and stored in an airtight container, your cooked ground beef can last up to 4 days in your fridge.
+If you prepare this on the weekend, you can safely have your cooked ground beef all through the middle of the week.

 However, it is also always best to be prudent and to always check your ground beef for signs of spoilage.